jdesmondSR/VexIQMotor/README.md

 4) Select the compressed folder with the .c and .h file inside
 5) Include the file into your code and you are ready to go!

-API for the following commands: [a relative link](VexIQMotor API.pdf)

 # List of functions you can use

+## API
+There is an API for download that goes into more detail about the following list of funtions.

 ## Startup
 VexMotor() - No args constructor.
 Declares VexMotor object